sasank-in/sasank-in/README.md

 ---

-## 🧩 Selected Projects
+## 🚀 Highlighted Projects

 ### 🎾 **ServeSight – AI-Powered Tennis Match Analysis**
-A modular computer vision pipeline for **automated match analytics** and **player performance evaluation**.
+An AI-driven computer vision system for **automated match analytics**, designed for precision, scalability, and interpretability.
-- Implemented player pose recognition and ball trajectory tracking using OpenCV and TensorFlow.
+- Developed a modular pipeline integrating **YOLOv8, TrackNet**, and **Kalman filtering** for ball trajectory estimation and bounce classification.
+- Designed **pose recognition models** for classifying tennis actions (serve, forehand, backhand, ready position).
-- Designed a **dataset-agnostic CLI workflow** for reproducible detection, bounce classification, and event logging.
+- Built a **CLI-controlled workflow** for reproducible dataset processing and configuration-based automation.
-- Integrated **Kalman filtering** for trajectory estimation and noise reduction across multi-frame predictions.
+- Engineered dataset integration for court keypoints, player tracking, and temporal event linking.

 ---

 ### 💼 **Payroll Service Management System**
-A **production-grade backend** solution for enterprise payroll and HR data management.
+A production-grade **Django REST backend** to automate payroll computation and reporting.
-- Built on Django REST Framework with **modular endpoint architecture** and **role-based access control (RBAC)**.
-- Optimized query performance and introduced asynchronous task handling for large payroll datasets.
-- Implemented a clean, maintainable schema for extensible tax and attendance integrations.
+- Implemented **modular API layers** with robust database abstractions and access management.
+- Integrated **asynchronous background tasks** using Celery and Redis for large-scale computation.
+- Designed **audit-safe logging** and validation layers for reliable financial data flow.

 ---

-## 🧠 Research & Engineering Interests

-- **Vision-centric automation** and interpretable AI
+## 🧩 Ongoing Focus Areas

-- **Agentic backend systems** with modular control flow
+- Building **autonomous agent-based AI pipelines** with explainable control flow
-- **Data reproducibility** and transparent experimentation
+- Researching **multi-model synchronization** for joint inference in vision and NLP tasks
+- Expanding **dataset reproducibility frameworks** for structured experimentation
-- **System design** principles for AI integration pipelines
+- Developing **CLI-driven orchestration** systems for AI model execution and benchmarking

 ---

 ## 🎧 Beyond Code

-When not building automation pipelines, I explore music for focus, read AI system design papers, and refine workflows for dataset engineering and benchmarking.
+Outside of engineering, I enjoy:
+- Curating domain-specific datasets for real-world automation use cases
+- Exploring research around interpretable AI, motion analysis, and control theory
+- Listening to focus music while designing clean and reproducible pipelines

 ---

-💡 _I believe in clarity-driven automation — where every layer, from model logic to backend APIs, remains auditable, deterministic, and reproducible._
-**Let’s connect to collaborate on transparent, scalable, and intelligent systems.**
+💡 _Engineering is not just about automation — it’s about **transparency, reproducibility, and control** at every layer of the system._
+**I’m always open to collaborations that align with building interpretable, automation-ready AI systems.**